EvgenyKarkan/iOSDevTools/README.md

 [yandexmapkit-ios](https://github.com/yandexmobile/yandexmapkit-ios) Yandex Map Kit for iOS

 #Media
 [MHVideoPhotoGallery](https://github.com/mariohahn/MHVideoPhotoGallery) A Photo and Video Gallery for iOS 7 designed.
+[TheAmazingAudioEngine](https://github.com/TheAmazingAudioEngine/TheAmazingAudioEngine) Core Audio, Cordially: A sophisticated framework for iOS audio applications, built so you don't have to.

 #Vendor SDKs or/and it wrappers
 [SimpleAuth](https://github.com/calebd/SimpleAuth) Simple social authentication for iOS.